 Many people complain that the Church does not change with the times.
 What I love most about the Church is that it does not change with the times.

 The Church’s truths are eternal, and in this life, when disappointments and betrayals can come one after another, my peace lies in the steadfast rock of the Church.
 God is always in control; people never are (even though we think we are.)

 For me, it has taken a lifetime to see the beauty and wisdom of my Catholic faith.
-I’m so grateful God let me roam, but always called me back.
+God let me roam, but I am so grateful He always called me back.